Shayegan8/StreamingWithMB/README.md

-# Streaming over Redis database
+# Streaming over Redis database Or S3 object storage as message queue
 This is a really simple VPN that uses Redis or AWS S3 Object storage as message bus and routes your traffic through your VPN server with it.
 It uses AES-256-GCM encryption too now.